|

 A Home Owner's Warranty is a protection plan (a type of insurance policy) that protects you, as the buyer, from incurring high costs of specified repairs after you purchase your home.
 Most companies offer plans for site-built homes only, but there are a few companies that offer plans for condominiums, mobile homes (trailers), and manufactured homes.

-Builder's Warranty on a brand new home.
+This type of warranty is different from a Builder's Warranty on a brand new home.
 With new construction the home builder typically warrants the entire home and all systems for 1 year.
 A home buyer's protection plan is limited in scope and only covers specific items.

 It typically is purchased by a seller as an incentive to induce a buyer to make an offer on a home for sale.
 But, in some cases it can be purchased by the buyer of a home when the seller doesn't include it.
 Some protection plans can include coverage for the seller during the listing period.

-standard coverage paid for by the seller.
+Most companies offer a standard coverage paid for by the seller.
 Then you have the option of increasing the coverage by purchasing different levels of upgrades.
 When the seller is paying, payment is made at the closing from the proceeds of the sale.
 When the buyer is paying or obtaining upgrades the payment is included in the buyer's closing costs.

 Coverage for existing homes typically extends for 12 or 13 months depending on the company.
 Some plans will offer you a renewal before it expires.
 There are a few companies that offer plans to cover the years 2 - 4 of new home construction which protects you after the builder's 1 year warranty expires.